z3ht/telescope-diffviewer/README.md

 In `git_commits` or `git_branches` picker, hover a row and hit `<C-r>d` to enter the appropriate `DiffviewOpen` mode

 Currently, there is no support for comparing changes against anything other than `LOCAL`.
-Please submit an Issue or Merge Request if you're interested in this functionality

 ## Complimentary tools
 - [junegunn/gv.vim](https://github.com/junegunn/gv.vim): comprehensive git versioning history